 “There’s a Win State fort not far from here,” she answered.
-“It’s an old capitol building, from a city abandoned by trade.
-We found the leftovers from its civilization useful for security.”
+“It’s an old capital building, from a city abandoned by trade.
+We found the leftovers useful for security.”

 “Leftovers?
 Do you mean… cut scenes?” the elder runner asked.
-Bombi had gotten used to his blank face enough to recognize his emotions.
-She saw that he practically licked his lips.
+Bombi had gotten used to his blank face enough to recognize slight wrinkles of emotion; he practically licked his lips.

 “Yes,” Twixit said.
 “How… how did you know I was going to say that?
 We have every entrance and exit covered by cut scene triggers.
 There’s only one manner in which people can enter or leave.
 That fort has never been breached thanks to it.”

 “I’m sorry,” Bombi interrupted, “but what is a cut scene?”